Any predictable failure must result in a safe situation.

 oil fired burner.

-direct output signal, that is, the signal increases on raising pressure.
+normally a direct output signal, that is, the signal increases on raising

 4 mA, but if it does, the Controller should immediately close the burners fuel